 Hi, I’m Eighth The Painter, very nice to meet you!

 Got a minute?
-I would like to show you where my inspirations come from, in order to create the beautiful hand painted finishes that I do, from the highest peeks in Northamerica to the lowest and inhospitable places, from the coldest areas to the warm and green south, from the colors of Petrified Forest in Arizona Death Valley in California to the gray tones in Badlands National Park, and from the colorful geysers in Yellowstone National Park and Grand Canyon to the never changing Mojave Desert.
+I would like to show you where my inspirations come from in order to create the beautiful hand-painted finishes that I do, from the highest peaks in North America to the lowest and most inhospitable places, from the coldest areas to the warm and green south, from the colors of the Petrified Forest in Arizona and Death Valley in California to the gray tones in Badlands National Park, and from the colorful geysers in Yellowstone National Park and the Grand Canyon to the never-changing Mojave Desert.
 Most of my Ceiling Medallion names make reference to it.
-It is my pleasure that you enjoy them the same way I do when I’m painting them, Thank you all!
+It is my pleasure that you enjoy them the same way I do when I’m painting them.
+Thank you all!

 Eighth The Painter at Petrified Forest National Park, Arizona.